AlarithUhde/Social-Practice-Silhouettes-Set/README.md

 You can contribute in several ways.
 Most importantly, if you use the SPSS in your research and collect metadata in the process, please share them back!
-For example, you may have collected data about how people perceive each silhouette (e.g., the depicted person's gender, age, activity).
+For example, you may have collected data about how people perceive each silhouette (e.g., the depicted person's gender, age, activity, ...).
 These data could be interesting for other people as well.
 I would like to include some general information with the SPSS in the future and link to further resources from here.